Faces (band): Reunion

 The Small Faces/Faces were inducted into the Rock and Roll Hall of Fame in 2012.
 On 23 March, the Faces announced that they would reunite with Rod Stewart to play at the induction ceremony for the first time in 19 years.
 However, on the eve of the ceremony, Stewart bowed out owing to a bout of influenza and Hucknall was asked to sing in his place.
 In June 2013, speaking in an interview on YouTube, Kenney Jones confirmed the band's intention to reunite with Stewart for a tour in 2014.
 However, Ian McLagan died on 3 December 2014, putting this reunion in doubt.

 Rod Stewart, Ronnie Wood and Kenney Jones performed a short set at Hurtwood Polo Club on 5 September 2015 for charity, following their brief reunion at Rod Stewart's private party for his 70th birthday in January of that year.
 The reunion show was critically acclaimed, with The Telegraph newspaper reviewing the performance as "5 star," under the headline of "worth the 40-year wait."

-A further reunion occurred in 2019 at a Private event.
-In 2020 Rod Stewart reunited with Ronnie Wood and Kenney Jones to perform "Stay With Me" as the finale of that years Brit Awards Ceremony.
+A further reunion occurred in 2019 at a private event.
+In 2020, Rod Stewart reunited with Ronnie Wood and Kenney Jones to perform "Stay With Me" as the finale of that years Brit Awards Ceremony.

-On July 19, 2021, it was reported that Kenney Jones, Rod Stewart and Ron Wood had reunited in the studio to record new music.
+On 19 July 2021, it was reported that Jones, Stewart and Wood had reunited in the studio to record new music.
+Since then they have continued to work together on tracks for an album planned for release in 2026.

 Influence on music

 Although they enjoyed only modest success compared to contemporaries such as the Who and the Rolling Stones, the Faces have had considerable influence on latter-day rock revivalists.
-Their good-natured, back-to-basics (and frequently liquor-laden) concerts and studio albums connect them with such bands as the Damned and the Sex Pistols.
+Their back-to-basics rock and roll sound was cited as influential by punk rock bands, such as the Damned and the Sex Pistols.

 They were inducted into the Rock and Roll Hall of Fame in 2012.